6 ways to reduce EMF exposure

-Be stationary when communicating on your cell phone
+Stand still when communicating on your cell phone

 If you move a lot when using your cell phone, it is constantly looking to "handshake'' with the next cell tower and will emit more radiation.
 The phone updates when entering a new base station area, and this can be as often as once every few minutes depending on if one is in the city centre or suburban area.
 For those periodic updates, the GSM phones operate at full power.
 Exposure on standby mode can also vary a lot while moving, depending on the phone, the apps installed, the network used and the provider.

 Using cell phones in cars, trains and buses is particularly bad